df Play It Again, Max

 Some time ago I mentioned that I had this record but decided not to post it because it was up on another blog (headfonehaus) that is sadly gone.
 The recording that I'm posting here comes from that site, since mine was lost when my hard drive crashed.
 I hope headfone won't mind--props to him.

 I'm posting this in response to a blog reader request.
-So here's John Blair's 1st album Mystical Soul released in 1971 on the A&R label.
+So here and here you can hear John Blair's 1st album Mystical Soul released in 1971 on the A&R label.
 John Franklin Ellington Blair (his full name & yes he was supposedly related to the aristocratic Ellington) was (he passed away in 2006) a singer, violinst, martial artist, poet & inventor of the "Vitar" (a combination acoustical guitar and violin).
 He put out 3 albums of his own unique mix of jazz, soul, and pop-rock music and this is his first.
 You can hear his 3rd album, We Belong Together, over at the My Jazz World blog.
 The album features some nice covers (Burt Bacharach, Beatles, etc.) and fine original numbers.
 I hope you'll enjoy it.
 I certainly did.

 I hope to be back in a couple weeks with a post of an excellent folk record from Seraffyn, the Last Great Troubador.